CatchTheTornado/askql/README.md

 - Asynchronous by default, no more `await` keyword - cleaner code
 - Processes only immutable data - fewer errors
 - Compiled to a clean functional code - clear logic

+Benefits for business:

+- We're working on a set of built in resources integrating AskQL with MACH data sources like eCommerce platforms (SFCC, Commercetools), databases (MongoDB, MySQL) etc. It' shortening the integration time a lot,
+- Leaner, straightforward app development process and low maintenance cost - you built just the frontend app, no backend app is required.

 ### Prerequisites